perellonieto/PyDatasets/README.md

 Wrapper to download and work with datasets.

+## Installation

+  git clone git@github.com:perellonieto/PyDatasets.git
+  cd PyDatasets
+  python3.6 -m venv venv
+  source venv/bin/activate
+  pip install -r requirements

-# How to load iris dataset
+## How to load iris dataset

 This is an example for loading the iris dataset (each feature is normalised with mean 0 and standard deviation 1).